The Cash Drain Game

 - Any cash configuration on G can reach zero cash in finite steps

 For what we said, it’s easy to convince that with a perfect sink we can always find a strategy that fully drains the cash in a finite number of steps.
-For the converse, the crucial observation is that if we don’t have a perfect sink, then we must have two disjoint cycles.
+For the converse, the crucial observation is that if we don’t have a perfect sink, then for every node , we can find a cycle such that .
 But cycles acts as a “trap” for cash: say that a cycles contains only positive cash.
 Then no matter what happens, by updating nodes of the cycles, you cannot push away all the cash.
 A tiny, vanishing fraction will always reamin trapped in there.
-Then, if we initialzie the cash putting all positive in a cycle, and all negative in another disjoint cycle, you can never obtain a full cancellation.
+Then, if we initialzie the cash putting all positive in a cycle, and all negative in another disjoint cycle, you can never obtain a full cancellation. !FIX!

 Having a perfect sink is an easy thing to check.
 But unfortunately, a very rare thing to observe, at least in for big graphs.